Willie Jackson (politician): Early life and family

-Jackson was born in 1961, the eldest of three children to Dame Temuranga “June” Batley-Jackson (Ngāti Maniapoto) and Bob Jackson (Ngāti Porou).
+Jackson was born in 1961, the eldest of three children to Dame Temuranga "June" Batley-Jackson (Ngāti Maniapoto) and Bob Jackson (Ngāti Porou).
 Bob Jackson's brothers were activist Syd Jackson and lawyer Moana Jackson; their father was All Black Everard Jackson.
 Bob and June were a dockworker and a cleaner but became leaders of the Urban Māori movement in the 1970s and 1980s.
 Although Bob spoke te reo Māori as his first language, he did not pass it on to his children and Willie Jackson learned it as an adult through immersion classes.

-Willie Jackson has both Māori and Pākehā ancestry and grew up in Porirua until the age of 10, when the family moved to Māngere.
+Willie Jackson is of Māori, Pākehā and Jewish ancestry, growing up in Porirua until the age of 10, when the family moved to Māngere.
 He describes himself as having been "a failure at school" and after leaving Mangere College became a freezing worker.

 Jackson married the singer Moana Maniapoto, whose band he managed; they divorced in 2001.
 His second wife is Tania Rangiheuea, a former Victoria University of Wellington lecturer and school principal.
 Jackson has three children, including journalist Hikurangi Jackson.